XeraPlugins/8b8tCore/README.md

 * Entity perk chunk limit control per entity type
 * Green text and private messaging like ChatCo. (with better code that isn't from 2012)
 * Language locale
+* Voting feature that is compatible with NuVotifer

 ## To do
 * Anti lag machine